 Resign My Commission

-To resign your commission, you must submit a signed Resignation Letter to the Governor's office, and a copy to our office.
-We recommend sending in the Secretary's copy along with your materials.
+To resign your commission, you must submit a signed Resignation Letter to the Secretary of State’s office.
+We recommend sending your materials along with your resignation.

 A resignation is not permanent; you can apply again in the future.
 However, when you resign, you are required to turn in your journal, seal, and all other records to our office up to 3 months after you are resigned.